charliecai00/Guild-Manager-Capstone/README.md

 ## Help wanted
-We have several ideas we would like to see in `name here` to make it even better.
+We have several ideas we would like to see in Guild Manager to make it even better.
 However, we already work on so many things that we do not have the time for all the big ideas.

-This can be your way to support and contribute to `name here` - extend it to do something cool.
+This can be your way to support and contribute to Guild Manager  - extend it to do something cool.

 For everyone who wants to contribute (and send pull requests), please read our [contributing guidelines](./CONTRIBUTING.md) before you submit.